-In this article you will learn all about tourism activities in Mandelieu and what makes it a special place to visit.
+In this article, you will learn all about tourism activities in Mandelieu and what makes it a special place to visit.
 Mandelieu may not necessarily be your first choice for a weekend destination.
 However, there are quite a few reasons why you should spend some time here.

-The town of Mandelieu la Napoule, spread across the coastal hills in the Cannes neighbourhood, is associated with golf courses and mimosa flowers.
+The town of Mandelieu la Napoule, spread across the coastal hills in the Cannes neighborhood, is associated with golf courses and mimosa flowers.
 This seaside resort, tucked deep within a bay, is very popular among water-sports lovers.
 It is also the only one on the Riviera which has the status of being a national sailing town.

 Mandelieu is famous for its Golf Club Cannes-Mandelieu, the “Old Course”.
-It is the first open air golf course, opened in 1891 by the Russian Grand Duke Mikhail exiled by the emperor Alexander III.
-Golfers enjoy its top quality greens, beautiful landscape and proximity to the sea.
+It is the first open-air golf course, opened in 1891 by the Russian Grand Duke Mikhail exiled by the emperor Alexander III.
+Golfers enjoy its top-quality greens, beautiful landscape, and proximity to the sea.
 This Golf club is often visited by many European monarchs.

 The Castle of La Napoule (Chateau de La Napoule), perched over the sea, is surrounded by a beautiful, lush park.
 Nowadays it is known as a residence for artists.
 “Farniente” or “hanging out” on the beach, the outdoors and sports… you will find something for every taste.
 Opposite the famous Lerins Islands, at the foot of the Esterel Mountains, you will find some public and private beaches, like a paradise on earth made of sand and red rocks.
 In total, Mandelieu features seven different sandy beaches – Robinson, Sable d’Or, Dauphins, Fon Marina, Château, Raquette and Rague.